uf-mil/mil/Code-Policy.md

     * Feel free to edit the wiki at any time.
 Adding a page will require you to edit the sidebar manually.
 * In short: Readme's are for how-to-use, Wiki pages should be how-does-this-work
 * Someone should be able to use your node or package without needing you to be present
-* Python code: Every class and method should have a [docstring](https://en.wikipedia.org/wiki/Docstring#Python).
+* Python code: Every nontrivial class and method should have a [docstring](https://en.wikipedia.org/wiki/Docstring#Python).
     * Class docstring should contain what the class is responsible for/what it encapsulates, caveats, TODO's, and citations
     * Method/function docstrings should contain a list of parameters and their purpose (Someone should be able to determine exactly what would happen if they changed a parameter), and a list of returns and their purpose.
 It should also include TODO's, and citations, and a summary of methods purpose and behavior.
     * Again, someone should be able to read your docstring and understand the purpose of your code without consulting you